rgieseke/textadept-portable/readme.md

 A launcher for the Textadept editor.

 Textadept Portable can run from a portable USB drive without installing anything.
-The current version of Textadept needs to be downloaded from <http://code.google.com/p/textadept/downloads/list> and be unpacked and renamed to `TextadeptPortable\App\Textadept`.
 The `.textadept` directory is placed in TextadeptPortable\Data.

 Download
 ========
 <https://github.com/downloads/rgieseke/textadept-portable/TextadeptPortable.zip>

+Note that this is only the launcher, you need to download the current version of Textadept from <http://code.google.com/p/textadept/downloads/list> and unpack and copy it to `TextadeptPortable\App\Textadept`.

 Building the launcher yourself
 ==============================